yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 ### 7. Trajectory Generation

 What is the difference between path and trajectory?
 Suppose we have a static **path** ```s```, then, the **trajectory** transforms this static path into a **function** of **time** ```s(t)``` by sampling points from the geometry along time.

+#### 7.1 Path vs Trajectory
 We sample points from the path at a constant interval Δt where Δt can be 1ms.
 Since at every ```1ms``` we cover a constant amount of space, we are actually moving at a ```constant speed``` along the path.
 If we increase the density of points, we cover a smaller amount of distance in the same time Δt, which means we are now travelling over the same path, but with a lower speed.
 This is a different trajectory, even if the path is the same, because the relation between space and time is different.
 If we now sample these points, at different distances from each other, first closer, then farther apart, and finally closer again, then, this trajectory is yet another different way to traverse the same original path, this time at ```non-uniform speed```.
 We start slowly, accelerate to maximum speed and then slow back down to zero as shown below.
 In summary, we can visualize the trajectory generator as a sample of points from the given path, where the ```sampling frequency``` decides the movement’s ```speed```.
 The trajectory generator picks a point from the path that the user programmed, calculates the joints values via IK and sends them to the drives.
 If the points are all equidistant the path speed is constant else if we move those points closer together, we get lower speed, and so on.

 <p align="center">